Bitcoin IRA: The Crypto Retirement Investment

 Bitcoin is not specifically listed as a permitted IRA asset, but it is not excluded either.
 It certainly doesn’t fit among the assets that are prohibited (like stamps, gems, antiques, or artwork) and there are no regulations specifically addressing their use in IRAs.

 The biggest takeaway is the upside you can have in your retirement account.
+It is always recommended to have a diverse retirement portfolio.
+Cryptocurrency offers a huge upside.
 A $200 investment in 2011 is currently worth over 1.2 Million dollars!
 A $20,000 investment in 2012 is currently worth more than 5.3 Million dollars.
-The sky is still the limit, so act now before the rest of the public finds out.
+Just this year, Bitcoin has rose over 1500%.
+The sky is still the limit, so act now before you miss out on the opportunity of a lifetime!